gpulido/antaeus/README.md

 The scenario and code presented for the challenge is a very simplify process of a whole customer contract/subscription billing process.

+Diary
+- Billing Services
+- Endpoint
+- Parallel and retries
+- Schedule app

+Improvements
+Use coroutines, ktor for the client, use environment variables for the api instead of hardcoded Error management in client.
+Add mechanism to ensure that the scheduler is running in case of anormal exit.
+More advanced scheduler using Quartz for example that provides cancellation, persistence, etc...